mattermost/mattermost-docker/README.md

 * [docker]
 * [docker-compose]

-## Howto
+## Installation

-### Install SSL certificate
+### Install with SSL certificate

+1. Create a symbolic link `docker-compose.yml` to `docker-compose-ssl.yml`:

+    ln -s docker-compose-ssl.yml docker-compose.yml
-You must install SSL certificate before starting.
-Put your SSL certificate as `web/cert/cert.pem` and the private key that has no password as `web/cert/private/key-no-password.pem`.

-If you don't have them you can generate a self-signed SSL certificate.
+2. Put your SSL certificate as `web/cert/cert.pem` and the private key that has no password as `web/cert/private/key-no-password.pem`.
+If you don't have them you may generate a self-signed SSL certificate.

-### (Re)start

-1. Run `docker-compose up -d`.
+3. Build and run mattermost

+    docker-compose up -d

-2. Open `https://your.domain` with your web browser.
+4. Open `https://your.domain` with your web browser.

+### Install without SSL certificate

+1. Create a symbolic link `docker-compose.yml` to `docker-compose-nossl.yml`:

+    ln -s docker-compose-nossl.yml docker-compose.yml

+2. Build and run mattermost

+    docker-compose up -d

+3. Open `http://your.domain` with your web browser.

+## Starting/Stopping

+### Start

+    docker-compose start

 ### Stop

-Run `docker-compose stop`.
+    docker-compose stop

+## Removing

 ### Remove the containers

-Run `docker-compose stop && docker-compose rm`.
+    docker-compose stop && docker-compose rm

 ### Remove the data and settings of your mattermost instance

-Remove `volumes` directory
+    sudo rm -rf volumes

 ## Known Issues